The Art & Science of Thriving Students

 In the face of challenges, resilient educators and their students can more easily accept the present moment, communicate needs and personal boundaries, stay more self-regulated, connect to choices, and make positive decisions that work for everyone.
 They stay on track with their purpose and goals and can be themselves more often.
 The more resilient they are, the less anxiety and stress they have when everyday challenges do arise.

 Resilience is not grit.
 Grit usually means to “tough things out”.
 Resilience builds more awareness of why something might be happening, the learning that is being gained from it, and the outcomes of the solutions.
+For resilience to increase, the nervous system must begin to eliminate toxic stress in the body so the body, mind, heart and brain feel safe.

 When educators know how to break through their own internal and external challenges with more ease, and build resilience, they are more able to set up learning environments to help students to do the same.
 When students know how to break through their own internal and external challenges, and build resilience, they will be empowered to more confidently step into their highest and healthiest visions for themselves, their relationships, and their communities, and become a peaceful, contributor to our world.
 What if we all were doing this?